lennertderyck/dashboard/README.md

 #### Production

-Use de NPM script detection in VS Code: `build:production`
+Using de NPM script detection in VS Code: `build:production` or

 Using the commandline